igorgum/gadget9/README.md

-# Gadget9
+# Gadget9 Project

-Based on the "Steins;Gate" series' Gadget #8, the Reading;Steiner Project aims to send emails to the past!
+Based on the "Steins;Gate" series' Gadget #8, the Gadget9 Project aims to send emails to the past!
 **Muahahaha!**

 ## How does it work ?